 Find Healing with Functional Medicine for Addiction Recovery

 At The Prairie Recovery Center, we work to understand each client as a whole person—biologically, psychologically, socially, culturally, and spiritually.
-To treat the disease of addiction, we develop an integrative functional medicine for addiction recovery that includes an array of evidence-based styles.
-Further, our care team specializes in treating co-occurring disorders.
+To treat the disease of addiction, we develop an integrative functional addiction medicine for addiction recovery that includes an array of evidence-based styles.
+Further, our care team specializes in treating co-occurring disorders, sud treatment, and alcohol dependence.

-If you or a loved one could use our support in managing your mental health and/or substance use recovery, please reach out to our care team confidentially.
+If you or a loved one could use our support in managing your mental health symptoms or substance use disorders, please reach out to our care team confidentially.